FinFetChannel/RayTracingMazeCppOlcPge/README.md

 ### Setting up a level

 The setup of a level is the process of generating a map of a given size.
 Firstly, a map is generated with blocks in random locations and random features, except on the edges of the map, where there are always full-height prismatic walls.
-After that a random walker tries to reach the opposite side of the map, in the process some blocks are removed to give way.
+After that, a random walker tries to reach the opposite side of the map, in the process some blocks are removed to give way.
+When it reaches the other side, the location is marked as the exit of the level.

 <details>
-  <summary>Imports, map and initialization:</summary>
+  <summary>Level setup</summary>

 ```c++
 bool OnUserCreate() override